dwp6/ShopInventory/README.md

 To view reporting - click on target, right click on cucumber-report.html, hover at open in and browser, select the browser.

-### CICD

-This is WIP, files have been created but not fully configured to run.
-These test cases can be executed on a CI/CD pipeline by:
-1. creating a docker image.
-2. createing .gitlab-ci.yml file
-3. To do that we need to follow the steps which include creating a yamel file

 ### Executing program